PINKtober: Breast Cancer Awareness

 It's a question of whether our lack of awareness is driven by indifference, cultural norms, or a deeper societal issue where health concerns, particularly for women, are overlooked!

 And yet again, it’s not only women—men too, especially those from the lowest tiers of society.
-They don’t have the luxury, and yes, I would call it a luxury, to think about these"trivial" issues.
+They don’t have the luxury, and yes, I would call it a luxury, to think about these "trivial" issues.
 For them, survival takes priority, and health concerns like these often feel secondary or out of reach.

 So, am I saying that these campaigns are useless or unnecessary?
 No, absolutely not.
 I fully support raising awareness.
 But there's this nagging thought inside me that doesn't let me rest.
 It forces me to question whether, after all this effort we're putting into awareness, is it really making a difference?
 What's the essence of all this effort?
 There is benefit, no doubt.
 But somewhere, something is lacking, which is why we don't see the desired results.
 And until someone is personally affected by this illness, they don't take any precautions.

 So, I ask you all to make a promise with me.
 Please promise.
 That today, you will check your self for any signs and symptoms of breast cancer, or you will encourage your wife, daughter, or sister in whatever capacity to do so.
-Because your life is precious.
+Because your/their life is precious.

 @suboohi: For your kind attention.
 I would also like to inquire about what constitutes a 'verified member.'
 I have already been verified by the Steemit Newcomers team, but I was wondering if there is any other verification process as well.